I work on ambitious ideas and programs to build a more responsive, equitable government for the many.

 What I Do

-• As a Presidential Innovation Fellow at the U.S. Small Business Administration (SBA), I served as a senior technology advisor shaping strategy and products for the MySBA customer experience initiative, an agency-wide effort to transform how America's small business owners, entrepreneurs, and disaster survivors interact with the agency.
-Working closely with SBA's front office, Chief Information and Technology Officers, and a team of technologists, I guided key decisions about organizational structure and processes to coordinate CX projects across silos while leading design and delivery as product owner for a new customer portal.
+As a Presidential Innovation Fellow at the U.S. Small Business Administration (SBA), I served as a senior technology advisor shaping strategy and digital products for the MySBA customer experience initiative, an agency-wide effort to help the SBA keep pace with the 21st century and update the tools that America's small business owners, entrepreneurs, and disaster survivors use to interact with the agency.
+Working closely with SBA's front office, Chief Information and Technology Officers, and a team of technologists, I guided key organizational decisions, advising senior leadership on agency-wide policy initiatives while leading the design and delivery of a new digital customer portal.

 Most recently, I’ve turned this work into a book chapter in the 8th edition of The City Reader (forthcoming 2025) that will reach tens of thousands of university students.